sulwukong/final_project_repo/README.md

 -YouTube tutorials on how to use Git
--matplotlib.org information on how to use Python to plot data -INST126 lecture slides and example code from course modules -Pair Programming sessions with classmates
+-matplotlib.org information on how to use Python to plot data -INST126 lecture slides and example code from course modules -Pair Programming sessions with classmates (Kelly Kim, Leanna Seck)